-As a company you may want to institute an workplace wellness program, but believe that it won’t reach smokers: smoking is a common deterrent to exercise.
+As a company you may want to institute an workplace wellness program (and promote wellness in the workplace), but believe that it won’t reach smokers: smoking is a common deterrent to exercise.
 Smokers may not only have more difficulty exercising, but also may feel less motivated to exercise since they find it to be more difficult.
 Employers can reach these employees by instituting an exercise program with smoking cessation incentives.

 One startling fact is that exercise not only helps offset the detriments of smoking, but often helps employees quit smoking.
 Quitting smoking produces anxiety, and exercise is a well known to alleviate stress.
 Moreover, exercise has long term impact on smoking cessation: employees who engage in exercise are twice as likely to be non-smokers 3 months later.
 This is particularly important, since smoking is a notoriously difficult habit to break.
 Employees may quit 8-11 times before fully breaking the habit.

 No matter the long-term benefits, smokers may find it difficult or ego-depleting to engage in an exercise program.
 Many companies have success creating smoke-free zones.
 However, companies should also consider rewarding people for their efforts to quit.
 To reach these employees, a company should target incentive programs at smokers.
 They can not only incentivise exercise, but also reward employees for cutting back on cigarette usage.
 Some common ways to incentivize smoking cessation include offering smoking counseling (even 3 minutes can produce results), or reimbursing for smoking cessation costs (for example, patches).